alemar11/ios-watchos-tvos-macos-resources/README.md

 * [SwiftPages](https://github.com/GabrielAlva/SwiftPages)
 * [SwiftPrefs](https://github.com/emiscience/SwiftPrefs) - A Yosemite-only demo app showing a preferences window using Swift, storyboards and NSTabViewController. `macOS`
 * [SwipeableTabBarController](https://github.com/marcosgriselli/SwipeableTabBarController) - UITabBarController with swipe interaction between its tabs.
+* [TabbarControllerHideable](https://github.com/ezefranca/TabbarControllerHideable) - A drop in UITabbarController with show and hide options.
 * [TabDrawer](https://github.com/winslowdibona/TabDrawer) - TabDrawer is a customizable TabBar UI element that allows you to run a block of code upon TabBarItem selection, or display a customizable drawer.
 * [WBSegmentControl](https://github.com/xiongxiong/WBSegmentControl) - An easy to use, customizable segment control, can be used to show tabs.
 * [XLPagerTabStrip](https://github.com/xmartlabs/XLPagerTabStrip) - Android PagerTabStrip for iOS.